ArkadyWey/sphinxy/docs/index.rst

 This is the state at v0.1.3.
 This is the state on main after v0.1.3.
 This is a change before the final version.
+This is a change after the final version.

 .. toctree::